-If you’re in the market for a credit card that earns a ton of rewards at both restaurants and grocery stores, this new card offer is sure to whet your appetite.
+If you’re in the market for a credit card that earns a ton of rewards at both restaurants and supermarkets, this new card offer is sure to whet your appetite.

 The American Express® Gold Card is currently offering 60,000 bonus points after you spend $4,000 on the card within the first six months of card membership.
 This is the highest welcome bonus offer we’ve ever seen publicly available on this card, and it’s nearly double the usual 35,000-point bonus.

-Based on the valuations of CNN Underscored’s partner The Points Guy, American Express Membership Rewards points are worth about 2 cents apiece, which makes these 60,000 points equal to about $1,200 of travel value.
+Based on the valuations of frequent flyer website The Points Guy, American Express Membership Rewards points are worth about 2 cents apiece, which makes these 60,000 points equal to about $1,200 of travel value.
 Compared to many other popular travel rewards credit cards on the market today, that’s one of the top bonus offers available right now.

-Now, you may be thinking that the $250 annual fee on the Amex Gold is too high to stomach, but the statement credits you earn annually with this card practically cover the cost every year.
-First, you’ll get up to $100 in airline credits both this year and in 2021, which can be used to cover incidental airline fees such as checked baggage or in-cabin pet fees.
+Now, you may be thinking that the $250 annual fee (see rates and fees) on the Amex Gold is too high to stomach, but the statement credits you earn annually with this card practically cover the cost every year.
+First, you’ll earn up to $100 in airline credits in 2021, which can be used to cover incidental airline fees such as checked baggage or in-cabin pet fees.

-And to top it off, American Express recently announced that starting early next year, Amex Gold card members will also get up to $120 in Uber Cash each year — again, broken into $10 monthly portions — that can be used for either Uber rides or on Uber Eats food delivery orders.
+And to top it off, Amex Gold card members will also earn up to $120 in Uber Cash each year — again, broken into $10 monthly portions — that can be used for either Uber rides or on Uber Eats food delivery orders.